empathicqubit/vscode-cc65-debugger/README.md

 models (jap, drean, etc).
 Look at the VICE manual for the full list.
 - **buildCommand**: Your actual build command.
 Defaults to make if unspecified.
 [You will need to change your Makefile to support being debugged with this.](#changes-needed-to-your-makefile)
-- **preprocessCommand**: The command used to generate the preprocessor `.i` files, which are used by Clang instead of the `.c` and `.h` files if they are available.
-Omitting this setting may cause the preprocessor files not to be built, which could result in less accurate struct handling.

 Other shared settings: